 It is a big city and many parts of it offer nothing in the way of sightseeing or interest.
-The colonial charm might wear as you deal with the grit of a large Mexican city.
+The colonial charm might wear as you deal with the grit of a larger Mexican city.

-Even though Merida has a nice airport, flights to the US are often more expensive and residents will sometimes fly into Cancun and take the 4 hour bus trip to Merida.
+Even though Merida has a nice airport, flights to the US are often more expensive and residents will sometimes fly into Cancun and take the 4-hour bus trip to Merida.

 The other area of Yucatan State where people choose to live is the Progresso area and small beach communities.
-This gulf coast living is spread out among many small villages so we lump them together as a beach area.
+This gulf coast living is spread out among many small villages, so we lump them together as a beach area.

 The pros are: Living beachfront was never more affordable.
 This is one of the cheapest areas where you can actually own a beachfront home.
 Land is even cheaper if you choose to build.
 The quiet life awaits you here and you can spend your days eating fresh caught fish and looking out over the Gulf of Mexico.

 You are only about 20-30 minutes to the City of Merida.
 You can take in your culture and retreat to your quiet home afterward.